Bulk-to-boundary anyon fusion from microscopic models

 The fusion category $\cC$ defines linear transformations that relate vector spaces of different cellulations to each other.
 The matrix entries of this linear map in the basis of string labels are complex numbers $\{F_{cdf,\nu\rho}^{aabe,\mu\eta}\}$,

 These \textit{F-symbols} are part of the input category $\cC$.
-Any sequence of topological moves can be represented by a 3-dimensional triangulation derived from the dual cellulation indicated in gray in the above figures.
+Any sequence of topological moves can be represented by a 3-dimensional triangulation derived from the dual cellulation indicated in gray in Eqs.\,\eqref{fig:pachner_F} and \eqref{eq:fsymbol}.
 In the multiplicity-free case, where $\mu,\nu,\rho,\eta$ are fixed, the F-move above, for example, is represented by a tetrahedron,

 In general, the faces would carry the additional multiplicity labels, but we will suppress those multiplicity labels for the rest of this paper.
 One can view the bottom (dotted) edge as the ``initial", vertical, edge and the top edge as the ``final", horizontal, edge in Eq.\,\eqref{eq:fsymbol}.
 The remaining four edges correspond to the outgoing/incoming edges in Eq.\,\eqref{eq:fsymbol}.
 Note that the boundary of the complex is the union of the initial and final cellulation.
 In a similar way, any sequence of Pachner moves can be represented by a three-dimensional cellulation whose boundary is the union of the initial and the final (two-dimensional) triangulation.
 The associated amplitude is evaluated by taking the product of numbers associated to the subsimplices.
 For details on the space-time picture for topological moves in our models, see App.\,\ref{app:state_sum}.